procedure1/AutoBS/README.md

 NOTE: This mod can be used to output and convert to v2, v3, and v4 JSON beatmap `.dat` files containing all generated features.
 It can also be used to help line up a virtual and real world camera for mixed reality capture along with the `CameraPlus` mod.
 See the end of this readme file below.

 The original 360fyer mod was created by the genius CodeStix. https://github.com/CodeStix/ I have updated the mod since it has been dormant for a long time.
+Now compatible with Arcs + Chains.
+Ultra customizable from angle size to rotation frequency for easy 360 or for a super challenging workout.
 Note: Vivify maps and many complex Noodle maps are currently incompatible and disabled for 360fyer.

 <p align="center"><a href="https://www.youtube.com/watch?v=xUDdStGQwq0"><img src="AutoBS-Big-Lasers-Big-Walls.gif" alt="AutoBS Mixed Reality Portals"></a></p>